-It is the responsibility of all teachers to know the context and Country on which they are teaching.
+All teachers are responsible for meaningfully engaging with communities and understanding the context and Country on which they are teaching.
 This includes all teachers across metropolitan, regional, and remote settings.
-Identifying and learning about Country should be a core component of induction processes and championed by systems, sectors, school leaders and teachers.
+Engaging with Aboriginal and Torres Strait Islander communities and identifying and learning about Country should be a core component of induction processes and championed by systems, sectors, school leaders and teachers.
+Schools and systems must also set clear expectations to create environments that foster responsive two-way relationships between communities, schools, and teachers.